hytechclub/web-102/Week08/DiceRollerFollowAlong.md

 Notice that we don't have to update anything in our JavaScript file; the parameter makes our code flexible enough to work with new values.

-## Using DOM Manipulation to display the dice roll
+## Using DOM Manipulation to Display the Dice Roll
 We want to update our function so that instead of using `alert` to show the roll result to the user, it updates the text of a paragraph on the HTML page.
 If we had multiple functions for each die, we would have to update all of those functions individually.
 Lucky for us, we only need to update one function!

 Follow these steps to update the webpage: